apple/swift-homomorphic-encryption/Sources/PIRProcessDatabase/PIRProcessDatabase.docc/PIRProcessDatabase.md

 `shardCount(1)`, and have extension `.txtpb` or `.binpb`.
 Again, `SHARD_ID` will be replaced with the shard number of each shard.

+5. `databaseType` is one of `index/keyword`, describing whether it's a keyword database or a index database.

 A minimal configuration sample is
 ```json
 {